-The evaluator shall verify that the TOE enrols a user only after successful authentication of the user by his/her password.
-Security requirements for the password authentication are defined in the base PP and out of scope of this EA.
+The evaluator shall verify that the TOE enrols a user only after successful authentication of the user by his/her NBAF.
+Security requirements for the NBAF mechanism are defined in the base PP and out of scope of this EA.